JMagnoJunior/react-microservices-example/accommodation-service/README.md

 The AccommodationService has a method checkAvailabilityAndPrice .
 It will be used by /reserve service to check if some reservation is possible and how much it will cost.
 The other services will be used direct by the front-end.

+It is not completed yet.
+I have to put things like validation, exception handlers and swagger doc